Advanced Weights for IXPE Polarization Analysis: Validation of Spatial and Spectral Weighting on Simulated Data

 Fig.~\ref{fig:bg} shows how background flux affects the accuracy of standard \texttt{PCUBE} (black) and our PSF-weighted analysis (red).
 Dashed lines and bands give the best-fit values and 1$\sigma$ uncertainties, averaged over many simulated data sets.
 Both methods produce best-fit Stokes coefficients in agreement with the true values.
 We also measure the standard deviation of best-fit Stokes coefficients from our method (white error bars).
 This constitutes a measurement of our method's uncertainties; Fig.~\ref{fig:bg} shows they agree with the estimated uncertainty (red band).

 For very bright (low background) sources, spatial weighting presents a modest improvement in precision over \texttt{PCUBE}.
 This improvement is largely due to the bright-source MLE method (Eq.~\ref{eqn:weight-no-bg}), which outperforms the \texttt{PCUBE} approach (Eq.~\ref{eqn:pcube}).
+The next section demonstrates, using real IXPE data, that this improvement over \texttt{PCUBE} occurs even when Moments weights $w_i$ are used.
 As the background increases, \texttt{PCUBE} uncertainties (and uncertainties from any other aperture-based method) grow, even after background subtraction.
 However, the spatial weighting strongly suppresses this background so that uncertainties increase very slowly.
 Thus for faint (especially extended) sources, spatial weighting provides a dramatic improvement.

 These simulations are ideal cases, using IXPE's on-orbit PSFs measured from bright sources.
-The IXPE aim-point wanders by up to tens of arcseconds over an orbit due to boom drift.
-In standard processing, this drift is analytically modeled and corrected, but for bright sources we see that the modeling can be imperfect, and we can follow the source motion to remove the residual errors.
+But the IXPE aim-point wanders by up to tens of arcseconds over an orbit due to boom drift.
+In standard processing of some sources, this drift is analytically modeled and corrected using the HEASoft \texttt{ixpeboomdriftcorr} tool, but using bright sources we see that the modeling can be imperfect, and we can follow the source motion to remove the residual errors.
 We measured such residual boom drift patterns for several bright sources and used these to corrupt our simulated data.
 Even in cases where residual drift reached 17$''$ (a maximal value), PSF fitting gave Stokes coefficients well within 1$\sigma$ of the true values, and uncertainties were only slightly inflated.
-In dealing with real data we thus can include a Gaussian `blur' to the spatial model, accounting for residual boom drift, and any small unresolved source extension.
+In dealing with real data, using the bright PSFs should be acceptable, with a Gaussian `blur' added to the PSF if necessary to account for residual boom drift and any small unresolved source extension.